apache/commons-vfs/README.md

 More information can be found on the [Apache Commons VFS Project homepage](https://commons.apache.org/proper/commons-vfs).
 The [Javadoc](https://commons.apache.org/proper/commons-vfs/commons-vfs2/apidocs/index.html) can be browsed.
+A list of [module, class and other diagrams](https://sourcespy.com/github/apachecommonsvfs/) can help understand overall strucutre of the project.
 Questions related to the usage of Apache Commons VFS Project should be posted to the [user mailing list][ml].

 Where can I get the latest release?